bbc/dialogger/README.md

 }
 ```

 ## Usage

-Login in with username of 'user' and password 'password'.
+Run Dialogger using `npm start`, then log in with username 'user' and password 'password'.

-## System description
+## Issues/development

-Users can upload media 'assets' and create multiple different 'edits' of their assets.
+Please report any problems or make feature requests by **[raising an issue](./issues/new)**.

-The front-end is written in HTML/CSS/JS.
-It uses CKEditor for text editing, HTML5 Video Compositor for audio replay,
+Pull requests are also welcome.

-Semantic UI as the UI framework, Backbone as the MVC framework and Dropzone for file uploads.
-The back-end is written
+## Authors

-using Node.js and Express.
-It uses MongoDB and Monk for data storage/access, Passport.js for authentication
+* Chris Baume, BBC Research and Development